Share this publication

 The Carnival of Santiago de Cuba is the most famous, traditional and biggest carnival in all of Cuba!
 It is an explosion of colour, contagious rhythms, melodies and dancing.
 It is a period for Cubans to come together and remember their community culture and history.

 The carnival provides an opportunity for the people of Santiago to forget their worries and release tension through dance and music.
 Every year thousands of locals and visitors pour onto the streets to celebrate one of the most important cultural events in the city and definitely the most colourful carnival in all of Cuba!

 Many participants spend an entire year preparing for the carnival!
 Carnival de Santiago is an event for the entire community!
 One way or another everyone does their part.
-It is also an event for the entire family with a whole family either participating in the parade or contribute to making costumes or embellishing floats.
+It is also an event for the entire family with a whole family either participating in the parade or contributing to making costumes or embellishing floats.

 What most characterizes the Carnival de Santiago are the congas, which can be heard all around the city.
 For the locals as long as there is lots of music to dance to and beer to drink, then carnival is a success.
 The sounds and sights of Carnival de Santiago are one of the most culturally rich experiences that one can have in Cuba!

 The 2019 Carnival of Santiago de Cuba begins on Thursday, 18th July and finishes on Saturday, 27th July.
 The carnival takes place annually at the end of July as it coincides with the Cuban National Holiday on the 26th July and also the anniversary of the Attack on Moncada Barracks that also falls on July 26th.